 Trying to keep a golden image up-to-date is a challenge many IT administrators struggle with.
 But it’s a necessity since updating the image with patches and settings means you shorten the time your users need to wait.
 There’s a tried and tested way to do this that is going to make your life much easier.

 Many people use snapshots for their capture image which can result in errors being replicated in several generations of the image.
-The best practice is to always start with Windows DVD media to ensure you get a clean installation and that you are on the most recent patch level.
+The best practice is to always start with your volume license ISO to ensure you get a clean installation and that you are on the most recent patch level.
 However, this is a time consuming task.
 Imagine how great it would be if you could start installing the reference PC before you leave work at the end of the day and the next morning it’s installed, patched with all of the corporate settings and your golden image is just a few clicks away.

 This step-by-step guide is going to simplify your imaging.
 It relies on having an Organizational Unit (OU) and letting Specops OS Deploy manage your capture images.

 Create an OU in Active Directory called Capture and create sub level OUs for each OS you want to handle, i.e. W10x64.The idea is to pre-stage one computer into each OU you want to keep up-to-date.
 This computer account will remain in the OU even after your capture to make it easy to do the same process every time you want to build a new up-to-date image.
 Always use virtual machines as capture-PCs due to the minimum amount of drivers needed.
 Remember, you want to keep the golden image as neutral as possible.

 Note: Captures on physical machines is not supported by Specops support.
 Neither Specops nor Microsoft recommend or support captures on any physical machines.